goodalexander/goodalexander.github.io/content/posts/agentic-protocols.md

 This article details - what I think is the logical extension of this trend.
 A new economic primitive called an Agentic Protocol, which is an AI driven cryptocurrency with cash flows that accrue to its holders.

+The rise of AI Agents like Devin as well as new [open source equivalents](https://x.com/jyangballin/status/1775114444370051582) that show promise re: directly replacing engineering teams make this inevitable, in my view.
+Agentic Protocols are 100% of my focus (I am building one and investing in their rails).
+And because nobody knows what they are I thought it would be worth taking some time articulating them.

 ARKK failed vs Nvidia - fundamentally because - the vast majority of normal companies including in the tech sector do not really benefit from AI.

 Even though this thesis has 12x-ed - people continue to argue the opposite.
 That mysteriously, the companies in Cathie Wood’s dumpster fire of a portfolio just haven’t benefited from AI yet.
 But for some reason, they will soon.